freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 4. It is a very easy language to learn and debug too.
 To check if a small bit of code works or not, you can just open up the interpreter and test

 #### Cons
 1. Being open source, many different ways have developed over the year for same function.
-This sometimes, creates chaos for others to read someone else code.
+This sometimes creates chaos for others to read someone else's code.
 2. It is a slow language.
 So, a very bad language to use for developing general algorithms.

 ## Documentation